mbs-octoml/mbs-tvm/src/relay/collage/design.md

 ## TODO in the 'v2' prototype

 - Implement extern-for-TVM support and bring in `cudnn` and `cublas`.
-- Finish `SubGraph` support for all of Relay.
 - Cross-check against one of the 'v1' models.
 - Bring up on `GPT2`.
 - Explore `float16` performance mixing `CUTLASS` and `TensorRT`.
-- Implement TVM tuning-on-the-fly.
+- Implement TVM-tuning during Collage search.
 - Connect estimator to production tuner & cache.
 - Estimator works on `IRModule` not `Function`.
 Resolve `params` binding question.
 - Find model+target combination that shows compelling speedup from mixing w.r.t. all other options, including stand